robertmuthuri/wildlife-tracker/README.md

-# Caesar Cipher Version 1.0
+# Wildlife-Tracker Version 1.0
 #### By **Robert Muthuri**
 ## Description
-This is a project for ensembling hero squads.
-A user can add Heroes and choose a squad for them.
+This is a project for logging wildlife animals, particularly endangered species.
+A user can add animal sightings alongside the ranger, location and time details."

 ## Technologies Used
 * Java.
 * Gradle.
-* JUnit 5.
+* JUnit 4.
 * Spark.

 ## Known Bugs